swayamterode/react/README.md

 This will ask you all the necessary details about the project.

-If you want to skip this you can simply write
+If you want to skip this you can simply run:

 ```
 npm init -y